Thousands welcome summer solstice at Stonehenge

 Some 10,000 people have gathered to welcome the summer solstice at Stonehenge.

-Druids and pagans joined a colourful mix of visitors to mark the longest day of the year at the ancient site in Salisbury.
+Druids and pagans joined a colourful mix of visitors to mark the longest day of the year at the ancient site in Salisbury, Wiltshire.

 On the solstice, the sun rises behind the entrance to the stone circle, and rays of light are channelled into the centre of the monument.